phpmyadmin/phpmyadmin/intro.rst

 .. [#f1]

-    phpMyAdmin can compress (Zip, GZip -RFC 1952- or Bzip2 formats) dumps and :abbr:`CSV (comma separated values)` exports if you use PHP with Zlib support (``--with-zlib``) and/or Bzip2 support (``--with-bz2``).
+    phpMyAdmin can compress (Zip, GZip :term:`RFC 1952` or Bzip2 formats) dumps and :abbr:`CSV (comma separated values)` exports if you use PHP with Zlib support (``--with-zlib``) and/or Bzip2 support (``--with-bz2``).
 Proper support may also need changes in